AdobeDocs/genstudio.en/help/tutorials/create-email-experience.md

 ## Revise generated emails

-Before selecting what to send for approval or publish to Content you can edit email fragments or delete a variant from the set of generated emails.
+Before selecting what to send for approval or publish to [!DNL Content] you can edit email fragments or delete a variant from the set of generated emails.

-**To revise generated variants:**
+**To revise generated variants**:

 * **To manually edit an email**, double-click into any of the email fragments (such as the subject line, header, or body copy) and edit as needed.